 Wherever you are in Gold Country, an incredible hiking experience, over ancient volcanic rock or up alpine covered mountains, is never far away.
 Explore the lush grasslands of Lundbom Commonage (near Aspen Grove), the mountain treks of Swakum Mountain (Nicola Valley) Thynne Mountain, Promontory Mountain and Mount Savona, the waterfalls at Murray Creek (Spences Bridge) or Deadman Falls (Copper Desert Country), or visit one of the many provincial parks in the region.
 Ask at local businesses for the ‘Ashcroft & Area Recreational Trails Guide’, the ‘Canyon to Alpine Hiking Guide’ (Lillooet), or explore the ‘North Clinton Trail’ and ‘South Clinton Trail’.Full List of Trails

 Experience the thrill of riding along beautiful hillsides, seeing wildlife, fragrant sage brush, fields of wild flowers and scenes of incredible beauty while enjoying the steady pace of your mounted stead!
-Book a trail rides available with Big Bar Guest Ranch, Hat Creek Ranch, Wild Horse Mountain Adventures, Siwash Lake Ranch, Sundance Guest Ranch, Wild Horse Mountain Adventures, and Wilderness Way Resort.
+Book a trail rides available with Big Bar Guest Ranch, Hat Creek Ranch, Wild Horse Mountain Adventures, Siwash Lake Ranch, Sundance Guest Ranch, and Wild Horse Mountain Adventures.